taylorza/zxn-inlineasm-doc/Documentation/Pseudo-ops.md

 ```

 ## LET
-Assigns a value to a NExtBASIC integer variable.
+Assigns a value to a NextBASIC integer variable.
 This is an assembly time assignment.

 **Example**
 Assign the program counter for the next instruction to be assembled to the `%p` NextBASIC integer variable